 I work very hard.
 I work no less than 50-60 hours a week on top of all the time and effort I put into this blog.
 I’m not going to risk losing what I’ve worked so hard for simply because I was too shortsighted or too cheap to buy travel insurance.
 Sure, it’s an added expense.
 But in the grand scheme of things, it really isn’t that expensive.

 Take our trip to Japan for example.
-I paid USD 110.30 for two weeks of coverage for both Ren and myself.
+I bought travel insurance from World Nomads and paid USD 110.30 for two weeks of coverage for both Ren and myself.
 That’s a little over USD 55 each for the peace of mind that should anything happen to us while skiing, our insurance policy had a coverage limit of USD 5 million for medical expenses.
 I didn’t want to break my leg in a country as expensive as Japan, so the decision to get travel insurance for that trip was an easy one.

 Here we are riding a snowmobile on that same trip to Japan.
 Neither of us had ever been on a snowmobile before.
 Do you think it would have been wise to do this without travel insurance?
 In Japan?

 This was from a trip to Cappadocia, Turkey.
 We had just polished off an entire bottle of red wine when on a whim, we decided to go on a horseback riding tour.
 Both of us had little to no experience riding horses but it seemed the perfect thing to do since the name Cappadocia meant “land of beautiful horses”.
 It was an unforgettable afternoon.
 Thankfully, we didn’t fall off and break our necks but this was an experience we probably wouldn’t have had the courage to do without the cushion of travel insurance.

 The very next morning, we got into a hot air balloon to get a bird’s eye view of Cappadocia’s moonscape.
 Admittedly, insurance probably would have done little for us in this situation had anything gone wrong. 😆